-Duringto Operating conditions Differences from the Sustainable Development Projects Yes No Abstract descriptions Best Practice Principles for TWSE/TPEx Listed Companies and reasons The rate of new suppliers signing the Supplier Code of Conduct for 2021 was 100%, and TCI has audited 66 suppliers on site.
+Projects Operating conditions Differences from the Sustainable Development No Abstract descriptions Best Practice Principles for TWSE/TPEx Listed Companies and reasons The rate of new suppliers signing the Supplier Code of Conduct for 2021 was 100%, and TCI has audited 66 suppliers on site.
 5. Does the company make reference to international standards or guidelines for the preparation of reports, such as ESG report, which discloses non-financial information about the company?
 Has the report been certified by a third party?
 V Describe the international standards or guidelines to which the company refers and the reports it prepares that disclose non-financial information.
 The ESG report was compiled in accordance with GRI and TCFD, which are internationally accepted standards for the preparation of reports, to disclose non-financial information about the Company, and is expected to obtain third-party assurance.
-If confirmation or assurance is obtained, the name of the verification unit, the item or scope of the verification and the standard to be followed shall be specified.
-The 2021 version of TCI's ESG report is expected to receive limited confirmation from the accountants. able development in accordance with the "Sustainable Develo pment Best Practice Principles for TWSE/TPEx Listed Companies", please st - A CSR policy has been established, and it has been implemented in accordance with the order, and there are no differences.
-7. Other important information that helps to understand the implementation of promoting sustainable development: The Company uses collagen and hyaluronic acid extracted from cow tendons as raw materials and manufactures the products without violating the relevant environmental regulations.
+No significant differences If confirmation or assurance is obtained, the name of the verification unit, the item or scope of the verification and the standard to be followed shall be specified.
+The 2021 version of TCI's ESG report is expected to receive limited confirmation from the accountants.

+6. If the company has its own code of conduct for sustainable development in accordance with the "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies", please state the differences between its operation and the code:

+A CSR policy has been established, and it has been implemented in accordance with the order, and there are no differences.

+7. Other important information that helps to understand the implementation of promoting sustainable development:

+The Company uses collagen and hyaluronic acid extracted from cow tendons as raw materials and manufactures the products without violating the relevant environmental regulations.